1959–60 Toronto Maple Leafs season: Playoffs

 Montreal swept the Chicago Black Hawks in four games to reach the Final.
 In the other semi-final, Toronto defeated the Detroit Red Wings four games to two.

-The Stanley Cup Final Series
+Stanley Cup Finals

 Montreal swept the Maple Leafs, outscoring them 15–5, en route to being the first team since the 1952 Detroit Red Wings to go without a loss in the playoffs.

 After the series Rocket Richard retired.
 He went out with style, finishing with his 34th final-series goal in the third game.